Table of Contents

-The effect of sample population size is inherent in genetic Drift as can be observed in both forms – bottleneck and founder’s effect.
+The effect of sample population size is inherent in cannabis clone Genetic Drift as can be observed in both forms – bottleneck and founder’s effect.
 Small population sizes are consistent with low genetic variation, giving a higher certainty to the development of new cultivars, as opposed to more substantial populations that show relative differences in breeds.

 Typical of the founders effect – it is the movement or transference of a small fraction of a gene pool from its original habitat to a new habitat via agents of transportation such as wind, water, man, etc., where breeding occurs to produce new colonies.